 - IVA presentation & creditor vote

 - Copies of the IVA proposal are sent to your creditors.
-75% of your creditors need to agree to the IVA for it to be accepted and binding.
-Voting is generally completed by post or fax, but if requested a virtual meeting may be held.
+75% by value of your creditors need to agree to the IVA for it to be accepted and binding.
+A virtual meeting is generally held and creditors generally send their voting electronically or in the post.

 - Contractual repayments begin

 - If accepted, the proposal becomes a legally binding contract & your monthly repayments begin.
 Your financial situation will be reviewed annually.
-If your circumstances change whilst you’re in the process of an IVA, variations can be presented to creditors by your qualified Wilson Field supervisor for their review.
+If your circumstances change whilst you’re in the process of an IVA, the IP can look to renegotiate the proposal.

 - Situation assessed